Can dogs eat cottage cheese?

 • Some dogs are still lactose-sensitive

-• Flavored versions often problematic
+• Flavoured versions often problematic

 • Sodium in some brands